 - Enroll in free credit monitoring after being a victim of a data breach.

-- Employ available tools to reduce fraudulent activity (e.g. do not call lists, device spam protection features, mobile service provider account PIN to prevent SIM swapping and account takeovers, 2 factor authentication, etc.)
+- Employ available tools to reduce fraudulent activity (e.g. do not call lists, device spam protection features, mobile service provider account PIN security to prevent SIM swapping and account takeovers, 2 factor authentication, etc.).

 This is only a small sample of the many real world cybersecurity challenges faced by the underserved.
-It is indicative of an issue of empowerment, not an issue of willingness or capability.
+It is indicative of an issue of empowerment, not an issue of capability.

 Investing In Our Communities With Cybersecurity Education and Training